zen-mod/ZEN/docs/user_guide/modules_list.md

 ## Hide Terrain Objects

-Hides or unhides terrain objects based on position, radius, and object type.
+Hides or unhides terrain objects of the selected types within the specified radius of the module.

 ## Light Source